k2tzumi/slidev-boilerplate/README.md

 ## How to publish to GitHub Pages

-This repository extends Slidev boilerplate with the following features:
+This repository extends Slidev's Init Project with the following features:

 * Installation of several Slidev Addons
 * Lint and build-time validation